-42. Theoretical Perspectives on Torts^{}
+42. Theoretical Perspectives on Torts^{\$}

-- To be determined.

-- 43. Tort Reform[♦]
+43. Tort Reform[♦]

-- To be determined.

 14. FEEDBACK: If you have feedback for me - suggestions, ideas, commendations, or criticisms - please do not hesitate to tell me in person or by e-mail.
 If sending something to me anonymously would make you feel more comfortable, then I invite you to do just that.
 I hope you enjoy the course!